wazuh/wazuh-documentation/source/getting-started/index.rst

 Getting started with Wazuh
 ==========================

 Wazuh is a free and open source platform used for threat prevention, detection, and response.
-It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.
+You can install Wazuh to protect workloads across on-premises, virtualized, containerized, and cloud-based environments.
 Wazuh is widely used by thousands of organizations around the world, from small businesses to large enterprises.

-Wazuh solution consists of an :ref:`endpoint security agent <wazuh_agent>`, deployed to the monitored systems, and a :ref:`management server <wazuh_server>`, which collects and analyzes data gathered by the agents.
+You can also use our software as a service (or SaaS), Wazuh Cloud solution, where no dedicated hardware is required, and everything is ready to use.

+The Wazuh solution is based on three central components and the Wazuh agent.
+The :ref:`Wazuh server <wazuh_server_installation>`, the :ref:`Wazuh indexer <wazuh_indexer_installation>`, and the :ref:`Wazuh dashboard <wazuh_dashboard_installation>` are the three central components in charge of analyzing, processing, and storing the data.

+The :ref:`Wazuh agent <installation_agents>` is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.
 Moreover, Wazuh provides a search engine and data visualization tool that allows users to navigate through their security alerts.

 Community and support
 ---------------------